 Equine herpesvirus type V (EHV-5)

-Ultrasensitive qualitative detection of equine herpesvirus type V by
+Qualitative detection of equine herpesvirus type V by polymerase chain reaction

 herpesvirus type 2 (EHV-2) and type 5 (EHV-5) were recently

 re-classified as members of the gamma herpesviridiae family